 Whether you are involved in a child custody case that exists as a part of your divorce or as a stand-alone custody dispute, you may be interested in learning how a judge would decide issues related to child custody.
-After all-, your children are the most important part of your case.
+After all, your children are the most crucial part of your case.
 If you can gather information about how a judge is likely to view your situation, that could offer you a significant advantage.

 Here is one thing that I have to learn regarding child custody and what people think are accurate beliefs about this subject: your instincts, assessments, and second-hand information may be completely wrong when we compare them to the law in Texas on child custody.
-Since a judge has to follow the law, you need to know what our family code says about child custody.
+Since a judge must follow the law, you need to know what our family code says about child custody.
 Only then can you have any basis to start hypothesizing about what a judge is likely to believe when it comes to child custody.

 Custody is a term that your friends use- It's not a legal concept in Texas.

 Your friends, attorneys, television, and the movies all use and abuse the term custody greatly.
 This means that you are not likely to hear a judge say the word custody in a trial.
 Instead, the term conservatorship will be mentioned a great deal.
 Conservatorship refers to the rights and duties that you and your spouse hold about your children.

 When we talk about rights and duties, we primarily mean the ability to make decisions for your child about their medical and educational needs.
 What sort of classes your child needs to be enrolled in, whether it is in your child's best interests to be homeschooled, whether or not to allow your child to have that surgery or to try out other treatment modalities- these are examples of medical and educational decisions that a conservator of your child would make regularly.